Delicious Chicken With A Gourmet Twist

 Delicious served with coleslaw and salad in the summer, more substantial served with potato fries or buttery mash and roasted tomatoes, a great winter warmer and a reminder of summer.

 Pictured last, here is dinner served with Parmesan potato fries – I cheated with these fries, they’re made from leftover boiled new potatoes, roasted in the halogen oven for ten minutes and with a little Parmesan sprinkled over just before serving.
 As for the salad, it was a mistake putting it out on the table.
 By the time the chef and camera arrived, so had the hungry hoards and there wasn’t much left.

 These make excellent party finger food – cooked in advance and chilled, the flavor seems to intensify.
 Having a barbeque?
 Don’t leave these off the menu!

-Hot colors and vibrant flavor belies the simplicity of this chicken thigh recipe which like the Sticky Lemon Chicken recipe above, is child friendly with no hot spices or chilli – though you can always add it if that’s your thing.
+Hot colors and vibrant flavor belies the simplicity of this chicken thigh recipe which like the Sticky Lemon Chicken recipe above, is child-friendly with no hot spices or chili – though you can always add it if that’s your thing.

 Prep 10 minutes – cook time 40 – 50 minutes